WATCH - Father Who Killed Intrusion Suspect: 'I Had No Other Choice'

-A father who shot and killed an intrusion suspect at an Anderson County, North Carolina, residence says he had “no other choice” but to protect his daughter, wife, and mother-in-law.
+A father who shot and killed an intrusion suspect at an Anderson County, South Carolina, residence says he had “no other choice” but to protect his daughter, wife, and mother-in-law.

 Fox Carolina reports that 35-year-old Antwain Moton was playing X-Box when he heard a strange noise at the door.
 Moton went to the door where a suspect, 39-year-old Efren Nectali Ramirez, was allegedly trying to make entry.